rg9400/Plextrakt-Season-Integration/README.md

 Note that the data is only as good as what is available in Trakt.
 If Trakt has poor summaries, those will get added still.

-It only works with the TVDB agent for now.
-I can look at adding support for TMDB, but I was hesitant since the season order may not match Trakt as Trakt tends to use TVDB as its metadata source
+Now supports libraries using the TMDB agent as well, but I cannot vouch for the data as it is entirely feasible that the seasons TMDB and Trakt are using vary widely.

 See examples of this data in Plex below: